Sleekplan/sleekplan-wordpress/readme.txt

 == Screenshots ==

-1. The dashboard of Simple Analytics
-2. The referrals, paths, devices and more
-3. We have dark mode
+1. The Sleekplan widget (fully integrated in your website)
+2. Settings page in WordPress
+3. Dashboard page in WordPress
+4. Dashbaord
+5. Feedback discussion
+6. Changelog

 == Upgrade Notice ==